Chapter 11 Bankruptcy

-Most provide for the repayment of unsecured debts at less than full payment over the next several years.
-In addition, most Chapter 11 Plan of Reorganizations provide guidance and a mechanism to get the company to its restructuring, such as budgets and financials and assistance from professionals.
-Just like in Chapter 13 Bankruptcy, the Plan of Reorganization has certain requirements that must be met, as online in the Bankruptcy Code, although the requirements are somewhat less restrictive than Chapter 13.
+Most Plans of Reorganization provide for the repayment of unsecured debts at less than full payment over the next several years.
+In addition, most Chapter 11 Plans of Reorganization provide guidance and mechanisms to get the company to its restructuring.
+This might include things such as budgets and financial assistance from professionals.
+Just like in Chapter 13 Bankruptcy, the Plan of Reorganization has certain requirements that must be met as stated in the Bankruptcy Code, although the requirements are somewhat less restrictive than Chapter 13.

-Once the Plan or Reorganization is filed with the Court, each creditor receives a copy of it.
-Ultimately creditors will get to vote on whether they want the Plan or not.
-Assuming the Plan has the requisite number of votes and complies with the applicable provisions of the Code, the Court will enter an Order of Confirming the Plan (basically approving it.)
-From there, the Plan is treated as a contract between the debtor and its creditors.
-After a few Wrap up items, the bankruptcy case is closed, the debtor is allowed to continue to resume business operations, now under the Plan.
-The Chapter 11 case may last anywhere from a few months to a few years, followed by the performance off the Plan of Reorganization over the next several years.
+Once the Plan of Reorganization is filed with the Court, each creditor receives a copy of it.
+Ultimately creditors will get to vote on whether they want to implement the plan or not.
+Assuming the plan has the requisite number of votes and complies with the applicable provisions, the Court will enter an Order of Confirming the Plan, which effectively approves the plan for use.
+From there, the plan is treated as a contract between the debtor and creditors.
+After a few wrap-up items, the bankruptcy case is closed, the debtor is allowed to continue to resume business operations under the new plan.
+A Chapter 11 case may last anywhere from a few months to a few years, followed by the implementation of the Plan of Reorganization over the next several years.

 Why File Under Chapter 11?

 Chapter 11 bankruptcy is more cumbersome endeavor than the other two common bankruptcy types, those being Chapter 7 and 13.
-Typically a Chapter 11 is filed when the individual or company wishes to reorganize and isn’t able to file another type of bankruptcy.
-For example, if an individual has too much debt hat may be forced to file a Chapter 11 instead of a Chapter 13.
-Additionally, since Chapter 13 is only available for individuals, if a company wants to reorganize they must choose Chapter 11.
+Typically Chapter 11 is filed when the individual or company wishes to reorganize and isn’t able to file another type of bankruptcy.
+For example, if an individual has too much debt they may be forced to file a Chapter 11 instead of a Chapter 13.
+Additionally, since Chapter 13 is only available for individuals, a company that wants to reorganize must choose Chapter 11.

 Taking the First Steps

-While this is a good overview of the Chapter 11 process, there are many additional provisions that come up in most cases and which Chapter will best suit you or your company is very dependent on the fact and circumstances.
-We recommend you contact us and set up an appointment to meet with one of our attorneys, who will be happy to make a recommendation and strategy on the best direction for you or your company, as well as answer any additional questions you may have about the bankruptcy process.
+Though this is an overview of the Chapter 11 process, there are many additional provisions that come up in most cases and which Chapter will best suit you or your company is very dependent on the specific circumstances.
+We recommend you contact us and set up an appointment to meet with one of our attorneys, who will be happy to make a recommendation on the best direction for you or your company, as well as answer any additional questions you may have about the bankruptcy process.

 100 South Elm Street Suite 500